London · May 2026

 What level of experience do I need?

 None in particular.
 This workshop isn't about technique.
-If you care about photography and want to do something more deliberate with it, you're in the right place.
+If you care about street photography and want to do something more deliberate with it, you're in the right place.
 We've had participants ranging from recent starters to working professionals.

 Where is the venue?